timo/zasim/docs/tutorial/custom_stepfunc.rst

 Holding it all together: `~zasim.cagen.stepfunc.StepFunc`
 ---------------------------------------------------------

-The job of the `StepFunc` object is to make sure the single `StepFuncVisitor` objects you decide to throw into the blender all play nice together or, if they won't, report incompatibilities.
+The job of the `StepFunc` object is to make sure the individual `StepFuncVisitor` objects you decide to throw into the blender all play nice together or, if they won't, report incompatibilities.